 Reverend Thomas J. Davis, JD, LLM, MA, is the pastor of Saint Ann Melkite Catholic Church in Danbury, Connecticut.
 He was ordained as a deacon on October 10, 2004, and as a priest on December 1, 2019.
 He lives in Sandy Hook, Connecticut with his wife, Joanne.
 They have three adult children, Thomas Gregory, Julia and Sophia.

-Father Tom has been actively engaged in the practice of law for thirty-nine years.
+Father Tom has been actively engaged in the practice of law for forty years.
 He has been an assistant attorney general of the State of Connecticut since 1991, and previously served as an assistant corporation counsel of the City of New York.
 He teaches Bioethics & Law at Holy Apostles College & Seminary in Cromwell, Connecticut, where he serves as Chair of the Bioethics Graduate Concentration Program and has taught courses in the graduate program in Medical Ethics and Case Studies in Bioethics.

 Father Tom is the founder and president of Liberty Institute for Faith & Ethics (L.I.F.E) and is the Director of L.I.F.E.’s Saint John Paul II Bioethics Center, Religious Liberty Observatory, and Center for the Study of Bioethics & Law.